lbd1607/qrcodes/README.md

 In **\[blogId]\.tsx**, we'll add the QRCode component so the URL that the user enters is rendered as a QR code.

-In the Blog component, create the following variables in the component before the return statement:
+In the Blog component, create the `React` and `QRCode` variables in the component before the return statement:

 ```javascript
 export const Blog = () => {
  ...
   var React = require("react")
   var QRCode = require("qrcode.react")